-Portugal is a fairly small country in Europe, but it packs a big punch when it comes to picturesque travel destinations, especially for those looking to leisurely stroll around charming villages.
-Guest contributor, David Johnston from Travelsewhere, is taking us to beautiful Braga, Portugal, in the northern part of the country.
-While most travelers head […]
+Many baby boomers visit Portugal on a Duoro river cruise.
+Although it’s a fairly small European country, Portugal packs a big punch when it comes to picturesque travel destinations, especially for those looking to leisurely strolls around charming villages.
+Guest contributor, David Johnston from Travelsewhere, is taking us to beautiful Braga, Portugal, in the northern […]

 Do-It-Yourself Tips for a Schwerin Walking Tour

 Do you enjoy city walking tours?
 My tips for a Schwerin walking tour are for you!
 And it’s easy to do on your own.
 Exploring Schwerin on foot A walkable European city with cobblestone streets, historic half-timbered buildings and a castle that sits in the middle of a lake—does this sound like a fairytale setting […]